lemosandre/lemosandre/README.md

-- 👋 Hi, I’m @lemosandre
+- 👋 Hi, I’m Andre Lemos
 - 👀 I’m interested in Developer
 - 📫 How to reach me lemosandrecosta@gmail.com